komalsah003/Ecommerce-app-2023/README.md

 ## Eccomerce App
 This Eccommerce application is built using React, CSS, MongoDB, Node.js,Express, Postman.
-The application provides various features including user authentication (login, register, logout, and forgot password), product filtering by category and price, shopping cart functionality, payment processing, category and product creation, update product, delete product, details about product, search functionality, update prodile, and additional pages like About and Privacy Policy.
+The application provides various features including user authentication (login, register, logout, and forgot password), product filtering by category and price, shopping cart functionality, payment processing, category and product creation, update product, delete product, details about product, search functionality, update profile, and additional pages like About and Privacy Policy.

 ## Deployment